A booklet for war production workers highlights gendered assumptions about technological understanding.

 While today The Inside Story presents a fun learning tool, its creation in the 1950s stemmed from a workplace rife with inequality.
 The need to explain the function of vacuum tubes in an infantilizing way suggests that the female line workers at RCA were perceived to be both ignorant to that information and incapable of comprehending it without the aid of small words and big pictures.
 Brodie was clear to point out that “this little book is […] not an attempt to make engineers out of everybody [and] it’s not going to begin to try to go into the complicated theory of Electron Tubes,” even though the author herself was clearly conversant with the technology.
 Her effort to educate the women was an admirable attempt at connecting them to the product they were responsible for assembling, but her method reveals her own internal assumptions about the women of the RCA factory.

 STEM fields have come a long way since the middle of the twentieth century, although they still have a ways to go.
 More than ever, engineers and assembly workers alike represent an increasingly diverse array of gender, race, and class.
-By highlighting The Inside Job, we have an opportunity to confront the unfortunate reality of a less-diverse past, while looking towards a better future.
+By highlighting The Inside Story, we have an opportunity to confront the unfortunate reality of a less-diverse past, while looking towards a better future.

 Text by Isabella Manusco